huanmux/amrella/README.md

 - [ ] removing a follower from own Profile doesn't make changes to database for some reason
 - [ ] Messaging section soft errors (406, 4XX)
 - [ ] clicking on chat button couldn't utilize the url param for user to directly open conversation with someone
+- [ ] message replies don't show text content for some reason
+- [ ] audio and video calling may require a turn server
+- [ ] likes and comments count not showing up directly on Feed and Profile

 ---